fede4ka1245/CapacitorGallery/README.md

   });
 ```

-Instead of loading all assets you can use offset to split all assets by groups and load them as you need them
+Instead of loading all assets you can use offset to split all assets by groups and load them as you need them.
+See [example](https://github.com/fede4ka1245/CapacitorGallery/tree/main/example)

 ## API